jaredly/j3/one-world/keyboard/Readme.md

 - [x] do some basic tests
 - [ ] ASSERT that some node IDs stay the same folks
-- [ ] ALSO let's be testing selections this whole time
+- [x] ALSO let's be testing selections this whole time
   - [x] partway
+  - [x] moreway
-  - [ ] moreway
+- [ ] found a selection bug to fix

 soo